'They're eager to prove something': Guyer set to begin playoff run against Hebron

 The Lady Wildcats were 16-4 overall and undefeated in district play when their season was suspended and later canceled due to the COVID-19 pandemic.

-"They're ready to roll," Medford said.
-"We don't talk about [last season] a lot because I'm sure they're completely sick of hearing about the COVID year.
-But it's very evident they're eager to prove some thing.
+“They’re ready to roll,” Medford said.
+“We don’t talk about [last season] a lot because I’m sure they’re completely sick of hearing about the COVID year.
+But it’s very evident they’re eager to prove something.
 Last year, we were 16-4 and 2-0 in district.
-We were rolling like along like we wanted it to go, and then it got taken away."
+We were rolling along like we wanted it to go, and then it got taken away.”

 Guyer’s first step on the road to the state final in Austin is a date with Hebron.
 The three-game series starts at 7:30 p.m. on Thursday in Hebron.
 Game 2 is set for 7:30 p.m. on Friday.